Psychological health and safety questions for health and safety committees

 Questions for leaders:

-• Do you think all employees feel comfortable talking to their immediate supervisor about how they do their work – as opposed to which tasks they must complete?
+• Do you think all employees feel comfortable talking to their immediate supervisor about how they do their work – as opposed to simply which tasks they must complete?

 • What supports this level of comfort?